Dalthariel/Overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for Forms

 ## To Do:
-- Integrate validation for phone attribute in User:
-	# no spaces or dashes or parentheses
-  # exactly 10 characters
-  # all characters must be a numbers